 “Being in the arena with your horse is the best feeling in the world.
 Riding is great; you feel unstoppable and so in control.” —Harmony, age 15.

-The Equine Science class introduces girls to science and health concepts through the lens of horses, giving participants the opportunity to apply classroom learning in a practical setting.
+Hippology (from Greek: hippos, “horse”; and λόγος, logos, “study”) is the study of the horse.
+The Hippology class introduces girls to science and health concepts through the lens of horses, giving participants the opportunity to apply classroom learning in a practical setting.
 Girls learn about horse behavior, anatomy, nutrition, physical fitness, and horse reproduction.
-Using Taking the Reins’ workbook, A Cowgirl’s Guide to Grabbing Life, girls gain practical and hands-on knowledge, improving their skills both inside and outside of a classroom setting.